TleukhanDMussin/Allegro-Hand-with-markers/README.md

 Allegro Hand ROS
 ================================

-This is the official release to control Allegro Hand with ROS Kinetic.
-Mostly, it is based on the old release of Allegro Hand ros package and the interfaces and controllers have been improved and rewritten much by Felix Duballet from EPFL.
-Thank you for the contribution.
+This repository contains code for controlling and visualizing the Allegro Hand equipped with markers on its fingertips.
+The markers provide both fingertip coordinates and pressure values, enabling effective object classification.
+The project was presented at SII 2024 and demonstrates real-time robotic hand manipulation and sensing.
+The code is built upon the older release of the Allegro Hand ROS package and has been optimized for robust marker-based tracking and object interaction.

 You can find old release of the [hand ros package][1].
 [1]: https://github.com/simlabrobotics/allegro_hand_ros_v4

-It improves significantly upon the old release, simplifies the launch file structure, updates the package/node names to have a more consistent structure, improves the build process by creating a common driver, introduces an AllegroNode C++ class that reduces the amount of duplicated code.
-It also provides a python library that can control the hand directly.

-It also provides the BHand library directly in this package (including both 32-bit and 64-bit versions, though 32-bit systems will need to update the symlink manually).
+The repo also provides the BHand library directly in this package (including both 32-bit and 64-bit versions, though 32-bit systems will need to update the symlink manually).